 A natural medicine used to treat asthma and bronchial infection, cough and throat spasms.

 Dengue and Chikungunya

-Asthma weed is used to increase low blood platelets count in Dengue fever and Chikungunya.
+Asthma weed is used with success to increase low blood platelets count in Dengue fever and Chikungunya.

 Low platelet count, means that the blood possesses too few thrombocytes or specialized blood cells called platelets that help to aid in blood clotting.